abseil/abseil.github.io/_posts/2018-09-30-swisstables.md

 *   A generic hashing framework for specializing hashing behavior and making user-defined types hashable

-This library is designed to be used as a replacement for [`std::hash`][std-hash] and the various other hash functors used in google3.
+This library is designed to be used as a replacement for [`std::hash`][std-hash] and the various other hash functors.
 It provides several advantages over them:

-*   It can hash objects of almost any standard type, including `std::pair`, `std::tuple`, and most standard containers
+*   It can hash objects of almost any standard type, including `std::pair`, `std::tuple`, and most standard containers.
 *   It can be extended to support user-defined types.
 Our goal is that if it makes sense to hash an object of type `Foo`, then `absl::Hash<Foo>` will just work.
 These extensions are easy to write and efficient to execute.

-Importantly, the underlying hash algorithm can be changed without modifying user code, which allows us to improve both it, and types which utilize `absl::Hash` over time.
+Importantly, the underlying hash algorithm can be changed without modifying user code, which allows us to improve both it and types which utilize `absl::Hash` over time.
 For example, we might wish to change the hashing algorithm within a container to improve performance and to defend against some hash-flooding attacks.